MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-move-table-fields-between-extensions.md

 A move is possible if the source (current owner) allows the move.
 This can be done by setting the `ObsoleteStage` property on the table to `Moved` and by setting the `MovedTo` property to the app ID of the destination extension.

-If a table is set to moved out that table is not accessible anymore.
-The data will be preserved until the new destination takes over the table.
+If a table is set to `Moved` that table isn't accessible anymore.
+The table data will be preserved until the new destination takes over the table.

-Additive changes can be applied to a table during a move but any destructive change is not allowed.
+Additive changes can be applied to a table during a move, but any destructive change aren't allowed.

-Hostile take-over is not allowed when moving a table, the latest published version of the current app must allow the move.
-Otherwise this will be considered a hostile takeover and sync of the destination app will fail.
+Hostile take-over isn't allowed when moving a table, the latest published version of the current app must allow the move.
+Otherwise, this will be considered a hostile takeover and sync of the destination app will fail.

-> [!IMPORTANT]
-> This feature is only available to apps developed by Microsoft.

 > [!NOTE]
 > The Name and Id of tables can't be changed during a move.